Sjors/nado-book/wallets/miniscript.md

 A simple example of Miniscript is `pkh(A)`, which is the equivalent of the standard P2PKH script analyzed above (`OP_DUP OP_HASH160 <pubKeyHashA> OP_EQUALVERIFY OP_CHECKSIG`).
 The poor man's multisig above in Miniscript is `and_v(v:pk(pubKeyA),pk(pubKeyB))`.

 Miniscript makes sure there's no funny stuff in the fine print.
-It removes some of the foot guns^[an unsafe piece of code that causes users to shoot themselves in the foot.
-Early Bitcoin developer Gregory Maxwell was using this term as early as 2012, see e.g. <https://github.com/bitcoin/bitcoin/pull/1889#issuecomment-9638527>, but it may be older], but it also allows you to do very cool stuff safely.
+It removes some of the foot guns,^[an unsafe piece of code that causes users to shoot themselves in the foot.
+Early Bitcoin developer Gregory Maxwell was using this term as early as 2012, see e.g. <https://github.com/bitcoin/bitcoin/pull/1889#issuecomment-9638527>, but it may be older] but it also allows you to do very cool stuff safely.
 In particular, it lets you do things like `AND`.
 So you can say condition `A` must be true `AND` condition `B` must be true, and you can do things like `OR`.
 And whatever's inside the `OR` or inside the `AND` can be arbitrarily complex.

 In contrast, with Bitcoin Script, you have `if` and `else` statements, but if you're not careful, those `if` and `else` statements won't do what you think they're going to do, because there's complexity hidden after these statements.